zeekay/soundcloud-cli/README.md

     $ pip install sc-cli

-Then run `sc auth` to authenticate with Soundcloud: `sc` will try to guess your username based on your system account name:
+After installing `sc`, you should authenticate with Soundcloud.

     $ sc auth
     Enter username (zk): requite
     Enter password:
     Saved access_token.

+You can run `sc auth` to change users later.

 ## Usage
 You can use the `sc upload` command to upload audio to Soundcloud.
 If you